 Egon Eiermann (1904-1970) was one of the most influential and influential architects in post-war Germany.
 Eiermann's designs are functional, unique and aesthetically beautiful, and he's known for his simple, minimalist and straightforward style.

-He found inspiration in the architects Mies van der Rohe, Le Corbusier and Walter Gropius, and in addition to his portfolio of furniture, he has designed the Kaiser-Wilhelm-Gedächtniskirche in Berlin and IBM's administration building in Stuttgart.
-Egon Eiermann's designs and architecture are known and respected all over the world, and he has over time won many awards such as 'The Grand Prize of the BDA'.
-Today stands PLEASE WAIT to be SEATED to produce Egon Eiermann's furniture, including the iconic one SE68 dining table chair .
+He found inspiration in the architects Mies van der Rohe, Le Corbusier and Walter Gropius.
+In addition to his portfolio of furniture, he has designed the Kaiser-Wilhelm-Gedächtniskirche in Berlin and IBM's administration building in Stuttgart.
+Egon Eiermann's designs and architecture are known and respected all over the world, and he has won many awards over time, such as 'The Grand Prize of the BDA'.
+Today PLEASE WAIT to be SEATED produces Egon Eiermann's furniture, including the iconic SE68 dining table chair!